Understanding Measurement Topology

 5. Direction of Traffic and Senders #

 Consider the end-to-end measurement topology: which way is the traffic flowing?
 Determining that is very easy since the measurement points are the same devices that generate the traffic: just compare device addresses to the traffic addresses.
-But, what about in the off-path topology?
+But, what about in a topology where the measured traffic is mirrored to external measurement devices?
 You could think that it is obvious.
 Just look at the topology.
-But, Qosium does not see the topology as we do!
+But, Qosium does not see the topology as we do.
 Instead, Qosium Probes only see the device in which they run and now a single NIC through which all the traffic is coming in.
 The traffic is not originated, nor meant to that node, so there is no information left to tell which way the traffic was flowing in its original point of capture.
 Because of the two-point measurement, the measured one-way delay could be used to tell the direction, but as there can be clock synchronization errors, it cannot be trusted to cover all cases.

 Therefore, there are special cases where you need to tell Qosium by extra parameters which way the traffic is flowing.
 This is done by the Sender parameters.
 You tell Qosium Probe, who, from its perspective, are the senders, i.e., the devices who send traffic towards the other measurement point.
 See the figure below.
 If, for example, one end-user device on the left-hand side of the figure is communicating with an application server on the right, the end-user is a sender from the Primary measurement point perspective.
 Then, the application server is a sender from the Secondary measurement point perspective.
 That you need to tell Qosium with parameters.
 It is typically enough to determine the senders only in one measurement point and then use the inverse definition (in Qosium Scope: According to primary/secondary Probe) in the other.